 The employee may be entitled to unpaid leave in certain circumstance (e.g. looking after children because of the closure of the schools) and the parties can also agree on unpaid leave.
 If the employee is released from work with the approval of the employer, then remuneration based on the parties' agreement must be paid.

 Employers should consider their approach to dealing with employees who want to stay at home to avoid being infected.
 Employees are under an obligation to perform work and they may not be absent from work on their own initiative due to their fear or abstract risk of an infection.
 A refusal may indeed be treated as disciplinary matter.
-However, if the employer’s health is in direct and imminent danger, the employee can lawfully refuse the employer’s instruction.
+However, if the employee’s health is in direct and imminent danger, the employee can lawfully refuse the employer’s instruction.

 What are employers' obligations where offices are partially or fully closed?